Onboard Satellite Image Classification for Earth Observation: A Comparative Study of ViT Models: Introduction

+\item \textbf{Like-for-like mission-context benchmarking:} All complexity figures (parameters, operation counts, and memory) are measured with one identical tool pipeline across every candidate and reconstructed flight-proven baselines (CloudScout of $\Phi$-Sat-1, RepSViT), yielding a self-consistent, hardware-agnostic edge-feasibility assessment rather than a cross-source comparison. \end{itemize}

+Fig.~\ref{fig:overview} summarizes the problem addressed, the experimental design, and the main result: among 14 pre-trained backbones evaluated under realistic onboard degradations, EfficientViT-M2 offers the best accuracy-per-watt and robustness trade-off for land-use classification performed onboard the spacecraft.

 The remainder of this paper is organized as follows.
 Section~\ref{sec:rel_wrk} provides a brief survey of related works, serving as the basis for highlighting this paper's contributions.
 Section~\ref{sec:Mthdlg} presents the methodologies, including the dataset, machine learning (ML) models, and evaluation metrics employed in this comprehensive study.
 The experimental setup is explained in Section~\ref{sec:exp_setup}, followed by the numerical results and discussion in Section~\ref{sec:results}.
-Finally, Section~\ref{sec:concl} concludes the paper.
+Section~\ref{sec:limits} states the limitations of the study together with the future work they motivate, and Section~\ref{sec:concl} concludes the paper by summarizing the main findings and their implications for onboard deployment.